cosmosclassroom/cosmosintheclassroom/src/sphys/p3_force_collisions/p3l2-distracted-driving/p3l2_flexbook.md

 </div>

 >Instructions
 >1.
 Using a ruler, determine the *relative* size (length) of the car in the videos.
-Record this value in your table (in m)
+Record this value in your table (in m).
 >2.
 Use a ruler to determine the lengths of the position intervals (distances from $x_0$ to each position).
 Record these values in the table above.
 >3.
 Find the ratio of the actual length of the car (4.5 meters) to the length you measured.
 Set this ratio equal to the ratio of the actual distance of each position interval to the measured length of that interval.
 This relationship is illustrated in this equation:
 > $$\frac{\text{actual car length}}{\text{measured car length}} = \frac{\text{actual distance}\,(\Delta X)}{\text{measured} \,(\Delta X)}$$